Ken Sanders (baseball): Journeyman

 Sanders earned eight saves for the Twins by the end of May 1973 despite a relatively high 5.60 ERA.
 He lost the closer's job to Ray Corbin, and was placed on waivers.
 He was soon claimed by the Cleveland Indians, and pitched far more respectably with his new club, going 5–1 with a 1.65 ERA and five saves.
 Back-to-back poor performances against the Boston Red Sox and Baltimore Orioles led to his release in 1974.

 He soon signed a minor league deal with the California Angels, and was promoted to the big league club after 19 games at triple A. He appeared in nine games with the Angels, earning one save.
 During the off season, he was traded to the New York Mets for catcher Ike Hampton.

 Though the Mets finished in third in the National League East in 1975, it was not out of a lack of pitching.
 Sanders, along with former Brewers teammate Skip Lockwood and Bob Apodaca, gave the Mets one of the more formidable bullpens in the division.
 For his part, Sanders went 1–1 with a 2.30 ERA and five saves.
-Toward the end of the 1976 season, his contract was sold to the Kansas City Royals.
+Toward the end of the 1976 season, his contract was sold to the Kansas City Royals, for whom he made three appearances, making him one of four players (along with Dave Wickersham, Moe Drabowsky, and Aurelio Monteagudo) to have played for both the Kansas City Athletics and Royals.
 He started the 1977 season playing minor league ball for the Brewers before retiring, and moving into real estate.